andyzeng/apc-vision-toolbox/README.md

 #### Citing

-If you find this code useful, please consider citing:
+If you find this code useful in your work, please consider citing:

 ```shell
 @incollection{zeng2016apcvision,